micolarighi/lupaobat/README.md

 # Welcome to LupaObat 👋
-App build using React Native,connected to firebase and NODEMCU ESP8266.
+App build using React Native, connected to firebase and NODEMCU ESP8266.

 ## Features
 - Set a schedule to remind your patients to take medicine.